octoprobe/octoprobe/docs/sphinx_implementation.rst

 Goal
 ----

-* The documentation should be very close to the Micropython documentation.
+* The documentation should be very close to the MicroPython documentation.

 Decisions
 ---------